• Sign In

 How to Submit an Article

 Articles should be submitted via email to Amanda Bumgarner, Choral Journal editor: .
 Submissions are accepted at any point throughout the year.
-However, please note that all submissions received after October 31 may be held for review until January 1 of the following year to allow the editorial board time during the holiday season to focus on their own professional commitments.
+However, please note that all submissions received after October 1 will have a longer review timeline.
+We slow down our review process through the new year to allow the editorial board time during the holiday season to focus on their own professional commitments.

 >>>> Article Submission Form: Click here